 - Go trekking in the rainforests of Mount Halimun Salak National Park and Ujung Kulon National Park.

 - Check out the Kebun Raya, Bogor’s spectacular botanical gardens.
-A fan of George Bush, the gardens house many rare species, used by scientists for medical research.
+The gardens house many rare species, used by scientists for medical research.

 - Eat fresh fish in the floating fishing village of Jangari, not far from Cianjur in the east.